biaslab/biaslab-hugo/content/member/bvdmitri.md

     name = "TU Eindhoven"
     role = "PhD candidate"
 +++
-My research interests lie in the fields of computer science, software developing, numerical modeling, machine learning, computational optimization and high-performant parallelized applications.
+My research interests lie in the fields of computers science, machine learning and probabilistic programming.
 Currently I am a PhD candidate in the SPS group of Electrical Engineering department in Eindhoven University of Technology.
+I'm working on a high-performant implementation of message passing-based Bayesian inference package in the Julia programming language.
+My research project focuses on Signal Processing and Active inference applications, but is also aimed to expand the scope of possible applications for message passing in general.